jahuth/virtualretina/README.md

 This repository contains a recent (2023) working version of the VirtualRetina Simulator<sup>[1](#1)</sup>.
 It includes a number of bug fixes by [Jacob Huth](https://github.com/jahuth) and others.
-It has been forked from Jacob Huth's github [repository of the same name](https://github.com/jahuth/virtualretina) and will probably continue to exist alongside.
+A version of the repository is also provided by [the original author Adrien Wohrer](https://github.com/AdrienWohrer/virtualretina).

 Virtual Retina was originally developed in 2009 at INRIA, under INRIA [CeCill C open-source licence](http://www.cecill.info/licences/Licence_CeCILL-C_V1-en.html).
 The current official website of the simulator is: [https://team.inria.fr/biovision/virtualretina/](https://team.inria.fr/biovision/virtualretina/), where more information and test sequences can be found (but not necessarily up-to-date).